TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 1. TEST EVERYTHING AND WRITE DOCUMENTATION.
 SOMETHINGS HAVE BEEN TESTED BUT I HAVENT KEPT TRACK AND IDK WHAT ACTUALLY WORKS.
 2. google stuff (waiting on district for access)
 3. create library to access routes for testing software and frontend.
-3. make testing software using library
+4. make testing software using library
-4. add extra checks for db errors.
+5. add extra checks for db errors.
 Add SELECT after modification statement to check that changes worked.
-6. scheduling

 ### Other Potential Ideas

 1. deleteAccount - delete reports. unsure if this is a good idea due to reports still being valid, user just no longer existing. maybe allow user to decide if they get deleted.
 2. remove console.logs - probably need to replace with some kind of proper logging.
 Probably need to find a library for that. (winston)
-4. allow for editing of reports.
+3. allow for editing of reports.
 Probably need a history for this.
-5. mass unassignSpots.
+4. mass unassignSpots.
 Technically not needed but sending 100 http requests at once probably isnt the best idea.
 Although it probably won't cause a issue either.
-1. carpool?
+5. carpool?

 # Test List: